Starting a business in New Zealand

 Limited liability companies

-Limited liability companies (LLCs) in New Zealand operate under the Companies Act 1993, offering business owners limited liability protection.
+Limited liability companies (LTDs) in New Zealand operate under the Companies Act 1993, offering business owners limited liability protection.
 This means the company is a separate legal entity from its owners, protecting personal assets from business liabilities.
-LLCs also provide significant flexibility in ownership and management, making them a popular choice for entrepreneurs.
+LTDs also provide significant flexibility in ownership and management, making them a popular choice for entrepreneurs.

-To establish an LLC in New Zealand, the company must have at least one director, one shareholder, and a registered physical office address.
+To establish an LTD in New Zealand, the company must have at least one director, one shareholder, and a registered physical office address.
+There is a requirement for the Company to have at least one New Zealand resident director or an Australian resident director who is also a director of a company incorporated in Australia.
 There are no minimum capital requirements, and there are no limits on the number of directors or shareholders.
-However, LLCs must file annual returns with the Companies Office to remain compliant.
+However, LTDs must file annual returns with the Companies Office to remain compliant.

 Limited partnership